China’s military diplomacy in the Pacific and Indian Oceans

 Pacific Islands

-PLA provides non-lethal military aid, conducts officer training, early PLA-N port calls and goodwill visits.
+PLA provides non-lethal military aid, conducts officer training, early PLAN port calls and goodwill visits.
 Competition with Taiwan shapes outreach.

 Indian Ocean